joakimsahlstrom/twyn/README.md

 A twyn proxy for this class will generated directly at compile-time.
 Use the configuration .withClassGeneration() in order to use the generated class(es).

 ###Twyn supports toString, hashCode and equals
-Equals and hashCode are calculated from all mapped values, or, if any, those annotated with @TwynId. toString prints the values that equals and hashCode are calculated from.
+Equals and hashCode are calculated from all mapped values, or, if any, those annotated with @IdField. toString prints the values that equals and hashCode are calculated from.

 ###Twyn can modify the underlying jackson node structure